EduNLP/textbook-analysis/README.md

 > todo: single line script, args: model dir, 1st list of words, 2nd list of words

-# Measuring topic prominence and their associations with people (@dora)
+# Measuring topic prominence and their associations with people (TODO: @dora)

 To induce topics in your data, you first need to run a topic model.
 Our script runs LDA, using the very efficient MALLET package.
 In order to run this, you first need to download MALLET, by running the following command: